 Our public land and natural areas are precious.

 With over 30 million acres of public land — roughly one third of the state — there is no shortage of wilderness to explore in Montana.
 Montana is home to both Glacier and Yellowstone National Parks, which attract visitors from across the United States and internationally.
-Montana Clean Air Moms care deeply about maintaining their public lands, which means fighting for policies that decrease fire risks and fighting against proposed mining near or around these sites.
+Montana moms care deeply about maintaining their public lands, which means fighting for policies that decrease fire risks and fighting against proposed mining near or around these sites.

 Our children are growing up with more frequent and more intense wildfires — and more dangerous air pollution.